Reflux

-Acid reflux is when stomach acid travels up towards the throat.
+Reflux is when stomach contents travel up towards the throat.

 Your doctor may be able to diagnose reflux based on symptoms.
 In other cases, they may decide to: